The Early Cricket Library

 An anthology of the great writings from the nineteenth century, about the eighteenth.
 It is available in full here.
 Key texts are:

-Pycroft is also of vast important as an early source.
+Pycroft is also of vast importance, as an early source.
 Key chapters are available here and the full version can be read here in pdf.

 The Hambledon Cricket Chronicle – FS Ashley-Cooper (1923)

 Detailed account of the Hambledon Club’s History.
-Mostly consists of a reproduction of the club’s minute book.
+Mostly consists of a reproduction of the club’s minute and account books.

 Early Cricket etc – PF Thomas (1920s)